 Trolls - Winners of the “Best Tusk” competition.

 Trolls are probably the best of all the races for Hunters.
-Trolls possess the Berserking racial, a potent DPS increase for sustained DPS.
+Trolls possess the Berserking racial, a potent DPS increase for those bursty times.

 A somewhat useful PvP ability is the reduced duration Trolls get from movement reducing effects.

 Orcs - Like dwarves, but not short.
 And they’re green.
 Ok, not like Dwarves.

 Orcs, on the other hand gain, are also a contender for “best Hunter race.”
 They get the benefit of Blood Fury, a great Burst DPS increaser.